codership/documentation/galeracluster/source/monitoringthecluster.rst

   When the node returns a value of ``0.0``, it indicates that the node did not pause due to Flow Control during this period.
 When the node returns a value of ``1.0``, it indicates that the node spent the entire period paused.
 When the period between calls is one minute and the node returns ``0.25``, it indicates that the node was paused for 15 seconds.

   Ideally, the return value should stay as close to ``0.0`` as possible, since this means the node is not falling behind the cluster.
-In the event that you find that the node is pausing frequently, you can adjust the :ref:`wsrep_slave_threads <wsrep_slave_threads>` parameter or you can exclude the slow nodes from the cluster.
+In the event that you find that the node is pausing frequently, you can adjust the :ref:`wsrep_slave_threads <wsrep_slave_threads>` parameter or you can exclude the node from the cluster.

 - :ref:`wsrep_cert_deps_distance <wsrep_cert_deps_distance>` shows the average distance between the lowest and highest sequence number, or seqno, values that the node can possibly apply in parallel.